 Last weekend, Betsy and I went to a open air performance of Hairspray with a few friends.
 I’ve seen Hairspray on broadway and love it and I have to say I was totally impressed by the performance.
 Even though they probably had a set and props budget that was 1/100th of the original, the team at the Aurora Fox Theater did an awesome job.

 The best part about it though is that you could bring your own food and drinks since it was in a huge park!
 Of course, there were any number of food trucks that would happily take your money.
-For our group though, I made up some sandwiches and a big batch of this pasta salad.
+For our group though, I made up some sandwiches and a big batch of this Melon Pasta Salad.

 It might sound like a strange mix, but the crispy pancetta and cooling melon is perfect for a picnic.

 1) Lay pancetta out on a baking sheet lined with parchment paper and bake at 350 degrees Fahrenheit until pancetta is crispy, about 12-14 minutes.
 Then let pancetta cool and crumble it into bits.

 2) Cook pasta according to package.
 You can use any small tubular or round pasta.